gnat-vasylevych/test_task/README.md

 Few notes on how I calculate certain columns:

-- revenue_usd - rows with event_name 'cancellation' does not add to revenue.
+- revenue_usd - rows with event_name 'cancellation' does not add to total revenue.
 - renewal_number - rows with event_name 'refund' or 'cancellation' do not count subscription renewal